Sperry S-1: Production ends

-During repeated tests from 1940 to 1942, thw Armt concluded that the Norden was "superior in ease of operation, accuracy and maintenance".
+Sperry's manager of military sales, Fred Vose, had a strong working relationship with the Air Force's Major General Frank Maxwell Andrews.
+In April 1942, Vose was killed in an airplane crash near Salt Lake City, and in early 1943, Andrews was lost in a crash near Iceland.
+This lost the company its two main proponents.
+Moreover, the Navy was upset with Sperry after they sold a license for some of their gyroscope products to Japan before the war, which failure Frische recalled as "we were practically accused of being disloyal."

 By May 1943, the Navy found it now had a surplus of Nordens and offered to turn almost all production over to the Air Corps.
+During repeated tests from 1940 to 1942, the Army concluded that the Norden was "superior in ease of operation, accuracy and maintenance".
+This was at odds with reports from the field, where bombardiers generally reported the S-1 to be more accurate, especially at high altitude.

 On 4 August 1943, General Barney M. Giles, chief of air staff of the GHQ Air Force, suggested the Army standardize on the Norden.
 The next week, Major General Davenport Johnson stated the S-1 was not as accurate as the Norden and suggested they stop purchasing the S-1 immediately.
-This was at odds with reports from the field, where bombardiers generally reported the S-1 to be more accurate, especially at high altitude.

 On 22 November, Brigadier General Edwin S. Perrin sent out orders cancelling production of the S-1 and A-5.
-Surplus examples of the S-1, still being top secret at this point, led to the destruction of 2,600 sights, while the manuals and remaining A-5's were put in storage.
-Training on the S-1 continued into 1944, with the requirement that bombadiers drop 25 bombs using the system.
+Surplus examples of the S-1 were broken up as they were still top secret at this point, leading to the destruction of 2,600 sights, while the manuals and remaining A-5's were put in storage.

+Training on the S-1 continued into 1944, with the requirement that bombardiers drop 25 bombs using the system.
 Estimates vary, but most references state approximately 5,000 were produced in total, although it is not clear if this includes the leftover examples that were destroyed.